moaxcp/graph-dsl/README.md

 }
 ```

-## Functional methods
+## Functional search methods

-There are functional methods build on the depthFirstTraversal and breadthFirstTraversal method.
+There are functional search methods build on the depthFirstTraversal and breadthFirstTraversal method.
+These methods
+follow the standard names in groovy: each, find, inject, findAll, collect.
+The methods can specify which type of
+search to perform such as `eachBfs` or `eachDfs`.
+When a search type is not specified the methods default to depth
+first search.

 ```groovy
 eachBfs {
     println it.name
 }

 def vertex = findBfs {
     it.name == 'A'
 }

 def bfsOrder = collectBfs {
     it.name
 }
 ```

 Note: These methods are not yet implemented for depth first traversal.
-The depth first traversal methods will be the
+The depth first search methods will be the
-defaults for each, find, inject, findAll, and collect.
+defaults when a search type is not specified.

 ## Edge Classification